multiversx/mx-docs/docs/validators/staking-v4.md

   the nodes configuration is maintained.
 - Distribution from `waiting` to `eligible` list will remain unchanged

-- no rewards lost !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! because of day with 320

 ![alt text](/validators/stakingV4/stakingV4-phase3.png)

 ## Staking v4.
 Soft auction selection mechanism

 Nodes from the auction list will be selected to be distributed in the waiting list based on the **soft auction** mechanism.
-For each owner, based on his topUp, we compute how many validators he would be able to run.
+For each owner, based on his topUp, we compute how many validators he would be able to run by distributing his total topUp per fewer nodes(considering we would not select all of his auction nodes, but only a part of them).
 This mechanism ensures that for each owner we select as many nodes as possible, based on the **minimum required topUp** to fill the `available slots`.
 This is a global selection, not per shard.
 We preselect the best global nodes at the end of epoch.

 Suppose we have the following auction list, and 3 available slots: